Sonika: Videos and stage

 Mariah (left) and Whitney Houston (right) are two of Sonika's biggest influences.

 Sonika has released one original video for her first single "Gone Away".
 The video concept was developed by Anvar and Samuel Ogilvie, who also did the storyboard.
 The videography on the video was done by Darryl Friday, assisted by Anvar and Ogilvie.
 Anvar custom built a makeshift dolly to get dolly-in (forward) and dolly-out (backward) shots, creating the first video in Grenada to employ the technique, which, due to lack of the proper equipment, hadn't been attempted before.
 The video was done on a zero budget with sponsors providing the wardrobe and other assistance.
 The project depended on such Corporate Sponsors as the owners of the Mt.
 Hartman Bay Estate, a high profile, private resort in Grenada, which is frequented by well-known actors and other celebrities.

 The video for "Gone Away" was submitted to TEMPO and became popular on that network, allowing it to rise to and remain at number one for eight consecutive weeks, on the TEMPO Cross Caribbean Countdown Charts.
 No other Grenadian artist had previously achieved that, with Josh Berkeley (Josh Mathurine) being the only other Grenadian artist to reach number one on TEMPO, with the Metronome Records produced video for, his self-penned song, "Never Meant", from his first album, Ready for Whatever.

 Sonika's second music video, for "Please Don't Let It Go", was conceptualized and storyboarded by Ogilvie and filmed by Ogilvie and Anvar.
 This video is in pre-release and is expected to be available in the last quarter of 2013.

 Sonika's first appearance on stage came when she participated in and won Grenada's Talent Search in 2003, with her rendition of Whitney Houston's Run to You.
 Following that, Sonika participated in local and regional Karaoke and singing competitions.
 She also participated in the GBN Gospel Challenge in 2009 and the Grenada Best Talent Competition in June 2010.
 Since the release of "Please Don't Let it Go", Sonika has been a regularly booked local act, at events seeking popular artists.

 Sonika had two international performances in 2013, first at the CONCACAF gala event in Chicago, Illinois, and shortly after, in Suriname for CARIFESTA XI.

 Acting

 In 2012 Sonika played the leading role of Belinda, in the Francis Urias Peters' play, Belinda.
 The play was performed at the Spice Basket in St. George's and other local venues.

 Public image

-Sonika has maintained an understated, classy image that has attracted a wide demographic, from the very young fans to adults who appreciate the depth of her lyrics in songs like "Please Don't Let It Go".
-She has a considerable fan base locally, regionally and is developing her international fan base.
+Sonika's music has attracted a local and regional audience, and she is expanding her listener base internationally.

 In re-defining her music, Sonika is also making changes in her personal style, but maintains an image that will allow her to command respect.